 Select the pages listed in the lower navigation banner (above) for images, descriptions, and prices of some of the bowls currently for sale

 .
 Most of my completed bowls are on display and for sale at the New Scenic Cafe near Duluth.
 In August and late July (2013) I have sold many bowls.
 Many of these are still on the web site and marked sold.
 All completed bowls are shown on this web site and are on display at the New Scenic Cafe in Duluth, MN, or in my shop in Hovland.
-I now have a great inventory in preparation for summer and the Hovland Arts Festival on July 4-5.
+A new was added on August 4, 2014.
 My bowls are now being sold at the American Swedish Institute store (bowls at the ASI store are not shown on this site).

 A wood bowl is a joy to hold and feel.
 The best part of making wood bowls is seeing people enjoy the beauty of the wood and the form and feel of the bowl, that special connection to nature.

 Send me an email if you would like to be on my mailing list.
 I offer special sales and discounts several times a year and these are announced to people on this list.

 Image of a recently turned spalted aspen burl bowl.
 Aspen burls have amazing grain figuring.
 My bowls are designed to show the beauty of the wood without embellishments of any kind.
 I try hard to preserve the bark and even the lichens that typically grow on north woods bark.
 My bowls are finished with tung oil and a thin buffed coat of beeswax in mineral oil.

 generally sell quickly and I am frequently completing new ones, so these